Day 1: Cusco – Pitumarca – Qesuno – Kayrawiry Lake.

 ARE WE GOING TO BE DROPPED OFF AT OUR HOTEL AFTER THE TREK?

 OF COURSE!!
 Included in the package and on the last day we will drop you at your hotel in Cusco!
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary to you, it’s of great significance for the people who will take care of you during the trek.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
 It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course you are free to tip more or less as you feel it, depending on your perception of the quality and the length of your trip.
+Of course you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your trip.